Skip to main content

 • zero capacity on Merkle input rows,

-In addition, on non-final Merkle boundaries the output row carries the next step's direction_bit, allowing the AIR to route the current digest into either RATE0 or RATE1 of the next Merkle input row.
+In addition, on non-final Merkle boundaries the output row carries the next step's direction_bit (forward propagation), allowing the AIR to route the current digest into either RATE0 or RATE1 of the next Merkle input row.

 mrupdate_id and sibling-table soundness